Certified Schools can access this webinar by logging into the learning hub.

 This webinar will provide headteachers, senior leaders, DSLs and teaching staff with an understanding of and practical insight into peer on peer abuse online and how to develop measures to prevent, react and respond to incidents in line with statutory safeguarding guidance.

-It is a statutory requirement under ‘Keeping children safe in education’ that all staff understand the importance of challenging inappropriate behaviours between peers and are clear about their school’s policy and procedures with regard to peer on peer abuse.
+It is a statutory requirement under ‘Keeping children safe in education’ that all staff understand the importance of challenging inappropriate behaviours between peers and are clear about their school or college's policy and procedures with regard to peer-on-peer abuse.
 This includes abuse between peers such as cyberbullying, online sexual abuse and sending nudes.

-In this webinar, international online safety expert and former Covert Internet Investigator, Jonathan Taylor, explains exactly how and why peer on peer abuse develops online, how schools can respond to concerns of abuse between pupils and prevention strategies to help keep children safe online.
+In this webinar, international online safety expert and former Covert Internet Investigator, Jonathan Taylor, explains exactly how and why peer-on-peer abuse develops online, how schools and colleges can respond to concerns of abuse between pupils and prevention strategies to help keep children and young people safe online.

-Reviewing recent research and insight into peer on peer sexual abuse, how to recognise and support children who have been impacted by it and understanding the law.
+Reviewing recent research and insight into peer-on-peer sexual abuse, how to recognise and support children and young people who have been impacted by it and understanding the law

 Our Certified School Programme is a complete solution for schools to implement an effective approach to online safety.